Linda Dano: 1978–2005

 In 1978, Dano moved to New York City and joined the ABC daytime soap opera One Life to Live in the role of Gretel Cummings to 1980.
 From 1981 to 1982, she played Cynthia Haines on As the World Turns.
-In 1983, Dano was cast as a glamorous romance novelist Felicia Gallant in the NBC soap opera, Another World appearing until the show's cancellation on June 25, 1999, For the performance, Dano received the Daytime Emmy Award for Outstanding Lead Actress in a Drama Series in 1993.
+In 1983, Dano was cast as glamorous romance novelist Felicia Gallant in the NBC soap opera, Another World.
+Dano played Felicia until the show's final episode on June 25, 1999, Dano received the Daytime Emmy Award for Outstanding Lead Actress in a Drama Series for her performance of Felicia in 1993.
 She was also nominated for Leading Actress Emmys in 1994 and 1996, and for Supporting Actress in 1992.

 From 1986 to 1991, Dano hosted the Lifetime talk show Attitudes, for which she received Daytime Emmy Award for Outstanding Talk Show Host nomination, and has both been a guest and guest-host on The View.
 Lifetime Television dedicated an episode of its Intimate Portrait celebrity biography series to Dano in 2000.
 Dano was impersonated on NBC's Saturday Night Live in the late 1980s by Nora Dunn.
 Dano hosted an Another World reunion special on SOAPnet in 2003 for which she was later nominated for a Daytime Emmy for Outstanding Special Class Special.
 Dano has written a style and fashion column for Soap Opera Digest on and off for years, and has had her own merchandise lines on QVC, with Dano having celebrated her 20th anniversary affiliated with the home shopping network in February 2013.
 In 1999, she won the Accessories Council Excellence Award for outstanding contributions to consumer awareness.

 Dano starred opposite Jaclyn Smith in the 1986 miniseries, Rage of Angels: The Story Continues based on novel by Sidney Sheldon.
 She appeared in the television movies Perry Mason: The Case of the Killer Kiss (1993), When the Vows Break (1995) opposite Patty Duke, and See Jane Date (2003).
 She also guest-starred on Homicide: Life on the Street and appeared in the independent film Somewhere in the City (1998).

 On June 28, 1999, Dano returned to One Life to Live as Gretel, now calling herself "Rae" Cummings.
 The character also appeared on the three other ABC soap operas at the time — All My Children, General Hospital, and Port Charles — in a crossover storyline, which was the first time a daytime character had ever appeared on four series.
 In 2003, Dano was nominated for a Daytime Emmy for Supporting Actress for the role, and left One Life to Live on March 13, 2004.
 In 2005, Dano appeared briefly as Lena Kendall on CBS soap opera, Guiding Light.